 Elopement or Intimate Wedding Package

-This is a perfect turn-key service for couples planning an elopement of two, a small wedding, or an intimate destination wedding of 25-people or less.
+This is a perfect turn-key service for couples planning an elopement of two or an intimate wedding of 25-people or less.
 Wendee provides an inclusive package which can be customized - you can scale-down or embellish the elements.
 The locations are based in either Eagle County (Vail, Beaver Creek), Summit County (Breckenridge, Copper Mountain, Keystone), Estes Park, in Rocky Mountain National Park, or the Boulder, Denver & Front Range areas.
 For the spontaneous couple, this package can be pulled together in as little as five days!

 - Wedding Location: ceremony site either outdoors at an overlook or indoors.
 Examples: gardens, mountain tops, parks, decks, unique restaurants, art museums, in front of a waterfall, or your vacation rental home.